On the Ja\'skowski Models for Intuitionistic Propositional Logic: Abstract

 \section{Abstract}

-In 1936, Stanislaw {\Jaskowski} \cite{Jaskowski36} gave a construction of an interesting sequence $\frJ_0, \frJ_1, \ldots$ of what he called ``matrices'', which we would today call ``finite Heyting Algebras''.
-He then gave a very brief sketch of a proof that if a propositional formula holds in every $\frJ_i$ then it is provable in intuitionistic propositional logic ($\IPL$).
-The sketch just describes a certain normal form for propositional formulas and gives a very terse outline of an inductive argument showing that an unprovable formula in the normal form can be refuted in one of the $\frJ_k$.
+In the 1930s, Stanislaw {\Jaskowski} discovered an interesting sequence $\frJ_0, \frJ_1, \ldots$ of what he called ``matrices'' and that today we would think of as finite Heyting Algebras.
+He gave a very brief sketch of a proof that if a propositional formula holds in every $\frJ_i$ then it is provable in intuitionistic propositional logic ($\IPL$).
+The sketch just describes a certain normal form for propositional formulas and gives a very terse outline of an inductive proof that an unprovable formula in the normal form can be refuted in one of the $\frJ_k$.
 Unfortunately, it is far from clear how to recover a complete proof from this sketch.

-In the early 1950s, Gene F. Rose \cite{Rose53} gave a detailed proof of {\Jaskowski}'s result, still using the notion of matrix rather than Heyting algebra, based on a normal form that is more restrictive than the one that {\Jaskowski} proposed.
-However, Rose's paper refers to his thesis \cite{Rose52} for additional details, particularly concerning the normal form.
+In the early 1950s, Gene F. Rose published a detailed proof of {\Jaskowski}'s result, still using the notion of matrix rather than Heyting algebra, based on a normal form that is more restrictive than the one that {\Jaskowski} proposed.
+However, Rose's paper refers to his thesis for additional details, particularly concerning the normal form.

 This note gives a proof of \Jaskowski's result using modern terminology and a normal form more like \Jaskowski's.
-We also prove a semantic property of the normal form enabling us to give an alternative proof of completeness of $\IPL$ for the Heyting algebra semantics.
-We outline a decision procedure for $\IPL$ based on our proofs and illustrate it in action on some simple examples.
+We also prove a semantic property of the normal form enabling us to give a novel proof of completeness of $\IPL$ for the Heyting algebra semantics.
+We outline a decision procedure for $\IPL$ based on the proof of {\Jaskowski}'s result and illustrate it in action on some simple examples.

 Let $\VH = (H, \aF, \aT, \Meet, \Join, \Res)$ be a Heyting algebra.
 We will define a new Heyting algebra $\Gamma(\VH)$ by adding a co-atom, i.e., a new element $*$ such that $x < * < \aT$ for $x \in H \Diff \{\aT\}$. $\Gamma(\VH)$ will extend $\VH$ as a $(\aF, \aT, \Meet, \Res)$-algebra and the join in $\Gamma(\VH)$ will agree with the join in $\VH$ wherever possible.
 Thus, we choose some object $\Star = \Star_H$ that is not an element of $H$ and let $\Gamma(\VH) = (H \cup \{\Star\}, \aF, \aT, \Meet, \Join, \Res)$, where the operations $\Meet$, $\Join$ and $\Res$ are derived from those of $\VH$ as shown in the operation tables below, in which $x$ and $y$ range over $H \Diff \{\aT\}$ and where $\alpha : H \to (H \Diff \{\aT\}) \cup \{\Star\}$ satisfies $\alpha(x) = x$ for $x \neq \aT$ and $\alpha(\aT) = *$.